aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/htmlsaveoptions/_index.md

 ### getDataBarRenderMode() {#getDataBarRenderMode--}

 <b>@deprecated.</b> Please use the 'dataBarRenderMode' property instead.
-Indicates whether to display the DataBar as an image when saving to HTML..
-Default value is <see cref="DataBarRenderMode.BackgroundColor">. </summary>
+Represents the mode of how to render DataBar when converting Excel files to html files.
+Default value is [DataBarRenderMode.BackgroundColor](../databarrendermode.backgroundcolor/).

 ```javascript
 getDataBarRenderMode() : DataBarRenderMode;